Patrick Wisdom Player Props: Cubs vs. Padres

 Patrick Wisdom At The Plate

-- Wisdom leads Chicago with 20 hits, batting .256 this season with 14 extra-base hits.
+- Wisdom has 20 hits, which leads Chicago hitters this season, while batting .250 with 14 extra-base hits.

-- He ranks 87th in batting average, 120th in on base percentage, and fourth in slugging among qualified hitters in MLB action.
+- He ranks 99th in batting average, 108th in on base percentage, and fifth in slugging among qualifying hitters in MLB play.

-- Wisdom has picked up a hit in 12 of 20 games this year, with multiple hits six times.
+- Wisdom has picked up a hit in 12 of 21 games this season, with multiple hits six times.

-- Wisdom has had an RBI in nine games this season (45.0%), including five multi-RBI outings (25.0%).
+- Wisdom has driven in a run in nine games this year (42.9%), including five games with more than one RBI (23.8%).
 He has also driven in three or more of his team's runs in three contests.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.